Aviary Plants - Safe or Toxic - Articles and Information - Lady Gouldian Finch Supplies USA

 Articles and Information - Lady Gouldian Finch

-expensive live plants.
-I tried to replicate indoors what my sister, living in Southern California designed in her back yard aviaries.
+Almost every bird enjoys chewing on the bark of a fresh tree branch.
+Avian vets often recommend such chewing activity as important occupational therapy.
+Like most breeders dream, my first aviary was decorated from wall to wall with very exotic and very expensive live plants.
+I tried to replicate indoors what my sister, living in Southern California designed in her backyard aviaries.
 On my first visit to California, I couldn't wait for sunrise each morning to pour my cup of coffee, wrap a blanket around my legs and rush outside to sit and watch her birds dive and soar in the sunlight and dart from shrub to shrub in excited exploration!
 It was truly the most soul soothing experience I have ever had.

 When I returned home, my dream was to combine both my hobby of raising birds and my love for gardening in my bird room just like my sister.
 Within the first three weeks I realized my dream had become my nightmare.
 My finches chewed up and pooped and pooped and pooped on every plant I had in the flight!
 It was a complete mess!
 I tried everything to keep the beautifully planted flight clean but in the end I pulled all the plants out.
 The one thing I didn't take into consideration was that my sister could use her hose.
 Every couple of days, like magic, she just sprayed all the poops away with her lawn hose!
-If you decide you want a beautiful planted flight in your home where you can sit an enjoy your birds, make sure you pour a cement floor with a drain first!
+If you decide you want a beautiful planted flight in your home where you can sit and enjoy your birds, make sure you pour a cement floor with a drain first!

 Live plants in the bird flight